 to love and to cherish,

-The vows that you make are at the heart of your wedding day.
-Church is the only place you can make promises this big to each other.
+These vows are unique to church weddings.
 By making these promises in church, you invite a loving and profoundly caring God to help you keep them.

-Your Vicar may offer sessions at the church or vicarage to help you prepare for the day.
+Your Vicar may offer sessions at the church, the vicarage, or sometimes another venue to help you prepare for the day.
 This is a good chance to think about your vows and the difference they will make.